Travelport-xx/travelport-uapi-tutorial/index.md

 <img src="images/SystemService.png"/>
 <br/>

 (There are tabs at the bottom of the main editor view to control whether you view this file in "design view" or as a normal source code file.)
-This shows you that there are two "Services" exposed by `System` WSDL: `ExternalCacheAccessService` and `SystemService`.
+This diagram shows you that there are two "Services" exposed by`System` : `ExternalCacheAccessService` and `SystemService`.
 Often we will get a sloppy with the nomenclature and refer to the "system service" as any object that is accessible from objects _generated from the System.wsdl file_.
 In this case, the real, concrete class `SystemService` is derived from `System.wsdl` so there is less confusion, but this can become more confusing with WSDL files (like `Air.wsdl`) that expose many "services" as a by-product of generating the code for the "Air service."
 Whew!

 We will be working only with `SystemService` for the rest of this lesson.
 You can see the java code that has been generated for this service in your project's src folder the class `com.travelport.service.system_v8_0.SystemService`.
 Although you are welcome to read and explore the source, the good news is that you can *safely ignore* all the implementation details about this service.
-This the beauty of WSDL!
+The beauty of WSDL is not knowing!

 Referring back to the diagram for `SystemService` above, you'll see that there are three "ports" exposed by the `SystemService`: `SystemInfoPortType`, `SystemPingPortType`, and the `SystemTimePortType`.
 In the code for this lesson, we'll run a simple ping request through the `SystemPingPortType`.

 ### The Programming Model

 The pattern used by the uAPI design is to expose a "port" which has a single method called, sadly, "service."
-Usually we refer to the port object just by its name without the prefix or suffix such as "the ping port."
+Usually we refer to the port object just by its name without the prefix or suffix such as "the ping port" or just "ping."
 (All the ports exposed from the file `System.wsdl` start with "System" and end with "PortType.")
 The ping port's only method is "service," as you can see from the diagram; far more interesting is the fact the diagram shows you the input and output parameters are of type `PingReq` and `PingRsp` for the request and response respectively.
-You can find the source code for these classes in the src Java folder with a name like `com.travelport.schema.system_v8_0.PingReq` or you can explore them with design view of `System.wsdl`.
+You can find the source code for these classes in the src Java folder with the name `com.travelport.schema.system_v8_0.PingReq` or you can explore them with design view of `System.wsdl`.
 Again, the details of the implementation are not important to you, you can just _use_ these facilities as part of the uAPI.

 We now have the logical pieces necessary to understand how to use functionality exposed by the uAPI.
-Let's thing about this sequence of actions concretely with the ping port:
+Let's think about this sequence of actions concretely with the ping port as an example:

 1. Create an object of type `PingReq`
 2. Fill in the necessary fields of the 'PingReq` using its "setter" methods